ColleagueRiley/RSGL/README.md

 ## Defines
   - `#define RSGL_NO_WIDGETS` - makes it so RSGL doesn't include widget functions
   - `#define RSGL_NO_AUDIO` - makes it so RSGL doesn't include audio functions
-  - `#define RSGL_NO_WINDOW` - makes it so RSGL_window is no longer included, RSGL_graphics is used instead.
-This is for using a different windowing library other than RGFW
+  - `#define RSGL_NO_RGFW` - This is for using a different windowing library other than RGFW.
+RSGL_graphics is used instead, as seen in `examples/glfw.c`
   - `#define RSGL_NO_TEXT` - makes it so RSGL does not include text rendering functions
   - `#define RGFW_NO_WIDGETS` - makes it so RSGL does not include widgets
   - `#define RSGL_NO_AUDIO` - makes it so RSGL does not include audio functions